rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: I don't think there's any rush for this for Stage 2 either.
 I'd like these to go into these as a bundle for 2018 for 402, but we have plenty of time for that.

-ZB: can I get clear direction form the committee whether we want to BLOCK the two formatters on duration types, or whether they can proceed without that.
+ZB: Can I get clear direction form the committee whether we want to BLOCK the two formatters on duration types, or whether they can proceed without that.

 AWB: We're not hearing people say it's a blocking issue, more concern that it's not adequately explored or explained yet.